anhkhoadx/ProximalAPI-Docs/README.md

 ####3.
 Pins

-A pin is an information token that is attached to a Wireless Name or a Hardware Id
+A pin is an information token that is attached to a Wireless Name or a Hardware ID

 #####Pin types